josephmbarnby/Barnby_etal_2021_SVO/README.md

-Matlab files of models to enable the CBM (Piray et al., 2018) function - for a guide on how to use these series of useful function, see Payam's useful guide online here https://payampiray.github.io/cbm.
+Matlab files of models are constructed to enable use of Concurrent Bayesian Modelling (CBM; Piray et al., 2018) functions - for a guide on how to use these series of useful function, see Payam's guide online here https://payampiray.github.io/cbm.

-Each model is contained in a single .m file.
+Each computational model is contained in a single .m file.

-Each model is fitted using Laplace approximation and concurrently compaired in the Master '.m' file.
+Each computational model is first fitted using Laplace approximation (cbm_lap) and concurrently compared (cbm_hbi) in the Master '.m' file.

-Modelling requires the installation of the 'parfor' function in the parralell toolbox in Matlab.
+Speedier modelling requires the installation of the 'parfor' function in the parralell toolbox in Matlab.
+I have already written the master .m file to include parralell processing, although the cbm_lap function does not require it (it will however take _significantly_ longer without it).

-<b> NB: Model fitting for the Bayesian models will take a long time. </b> Adjust your expectations accordingly.
+<b> NB: Model fitting for the Bayesian models (even using ParFor) will take a long time. </b> Adjust your expectations accordingly.

 Approximate time commitment for fitting 697 participants using 8 cores: